recrush/abode/README.md

-# Catadogs
+# abode

-Another Data Catalog for People Who Hate Data Catalogs
+The Place Where Data Lives